Kosarh79/gif-maker/README.md

-# Gif Maker
+# Gif Maker app

 ## Description
-Generates a gif file from user's uploaded images
+Generates an animated gif file from user's uploaded images all in the front end

 ## Prerequisite
     You need to install Meteor to build and run the app